Lyle Spencer Research Awards

 We also emphasize, however, that applicants should not interpret the instruction to forgo detailed explanation of technical matters at this stage as an instruction to avoid subtlety and nuance.
 Effective essays will convey the richness, complexity, and importance of the ideas driving the proposed research, and they will do so in a way that is accessible and persuasive to a well-informed but nonexpert reader.
 We expect the essay to be focused on the work to be undertaken, to explain why and how the work to be undertaken matters, why it has good prospects for leading the way to further valuable work, and why this team has an excellent chance of undertaking the work successfully.
 Descriptors like well-reasoned, clear-headed, straightforward, and persuasive are good to keep in mind.

-We are looking for a document that will be ten to fifteen double-spaced pages in length.
+We are looking for a document that will be ten to twelve double-spaced pages in length.
 Again, because of the broad range of this program, it is important that it be written for well-informed readers who are not specialized to the team’s particular methods and topic.
 (Peer review will play a role later in the process, but not at the essay stage.
 After the essay stage, advancing applicants will be invited to submit full proposals that will be reviewed by external peer reviewers, as well as by members of the Review Panel and Spencer Program Staff.)